Marpole Midden

 The Marpole Midden, also known by archaeologists as the Great Fraser Midden or Eburne site, is a 4000-year-old midden near the mouth of the Fraser River, in the Marpole neighbourhood of Vancouver, British Columbia.
-The site was the location of the ancient Musqueam village of c̓əsnaʔəm and a sacred burial ground.
+The site is the location of the ancient Musqueam village of c̓əsnaʔəm and a sacred burial ground.

+The midden was discovered in 1884 and it was declared a National Historic Site of Canada in 1933.
+Non-native archeologists excavated the site until a hotel was built on the land in 1955.
+There was a series of disputes over land rights and contested development projects until the site's land was returned to the Musqueam First Nation in 2018.

 History

 The site was inhabited by Coast Salish people beginning at least 4,000 years ago, until about 200 years ago, with the arrival of smallpox on the Northwest Coast.
 During that time it was a village known as c̓əsnaʔəm.
 According to BC Heritage Industry Canada site, the Marpole Culture Type dates between 2400 BP and 1600 years BP.

 In 1884 the midden was unearthed during the upgrading of Garypie Farm Road, and was the site of archeological excavation throughout the subsequent decades.
 In 1892, Charles Hill-Tout did extensive excavations at the site for the Art, Historical, and Scientific Association of Vancouver, stimulating study of other middens in the region.
 American Museum of Natural History archeologist, Harlan Ingersoll Smith, participating in the Jesup North Pacific Expedition from 1897 to 1899, mined the Marpole site for skeletal remains.
-In the 1950s and 1960s UBC professor Charles Edward Borden undertook salvage archeology projects at the site.
-Borden "was the first to draw links between contemporary Musqueam peoples and excavated remains."